the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 }
 ~~~~~~~~

 The input field should be focused when the application renders.
-That's basically it for using the `ref` attribute.

-But how would you get access to the `ref` in a functional stateless component without the `this` object?
-The following functional stateless component demonstrates it.
+We access to the `ref` in a functional stateless component without the `this` object using the following functional stateless component:

 {title="src/App.js",lang=javascript}
 ~~~~~~~~